 Prologue

 Borrid could not help but put his hammer down when he saw what was coming over the hill.
-When he raised his hand to shield his eye from the midday sun, Borrid was able to make out a cart, but he couldn’t see anyone at the reins.
+He raised a soot-stained hand to his brow and squinted in the midday sun.
+Now Borrid was able to make out a cart, but he couldn’t see anyone at the reins.
 Whatever was pulling it was clearly not a pack animal.
 It was too small, and taking frequent stops.

-But when he gathered the nerve to glance up once more at the traveler gasping in the road, he realized that she didn’t look much like a Rutnean guard at all.
-The chain shirt fit poorly, the gloves and boots did not match, and she lacked the scaly gambeson favored by the rangers in the Northern Reach.
+Borrid gathered the nerve to glance back up at the traveler, holding his face as still as he could.
+When he did, he thought that she didn’t look much like a Rutnean guard at all.
+Her chain shirt fit poorly, the gloves and boots did not match, and she lacked the scaly gambeson favored by rangers in the Northern Reach.

 “My apologies,” intoned Borrid cautiously, then ventured, “Is there something going on with your wagon?
 I’ve never heard it make a sound like that before.”

 The traveler sighed and the malice drained from her face.
-Borrid could tell that she was acting stern on purpose.
+Borrid had a feeling that she was the type to act stern on purpose.

-“It’s a handpan,” muttered the mismatched soldier.
+“It’s a handpan,” muttered the mismatching soldier.
 Sweat sprung from under her short frizzy hair and ran down her brow.
 It was hot for the middle of fall, even this far north.
-It looked she had been toiling all morning, and possibly through the night before.
+It looked like she had been toiling all morning, and possibly through the previous night.

-“Did you travel here from Fort Lune?” continued Borrid.
+“Did you travel here from Fort Lune?” continued Borrid blankly.

 “The road don’t go nowhere else”, replied the soldier with a tired shrug.